GIFT (GIFT) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 GIFT Historical Price

-According to the latest data gathered on GIFT live price page, the current price of GIFT is 0.127781USD.
+According to the latest data gathered on GIFT live price page, the current price of GIFT is 0.129653USD.
 The circulating supply of GIFT(GIFT) is

 In the past 24 hours, GIFT has shown a price movement of